Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 When and how do we get our unique QR codes for voting?

-You will be able to log in and download your unique QR codes for voting after Wednesday, 20 April.
-We will contact all participating clubs with more information when they are available.
+You will be able to log in and download your unique QR codes for voting after Wednesday, 23 April.
+We will contact all participating clubs with more information once they are available.

 What if a diner doesn't have a smart phone?